 - Excessive chewing on the bars

-If you notice any of the above, consider whether the cage is the right size to meet your parrot’s needs.
-Give a large parrot the space that it needs.
+If you notice any of the above problems, consider whether the cage is the right size for your parrot’s needs.
+Give a large parrot the space it needs and give it some out-of-cage time in a safe room.